X Aviate International Aerospace

 • 250 NM with one full-stop landing

-• 120 NM night flight while returning to the point of departure without landing
+• 120 NM night flight returning to departure point without landing

 Night Flying Requirements